Savage-Sabrina/DIY_SolenoidGraver/README.md

 ---
 # **Controller**
 For the controller I went with 2 different platforms, one with a Raspberry PI PICO to have a touch interface and better PWM controls and an Arduino to make things cheaper and accessible to the majority of people.
+I projected a custom board that contains all the components in one, the board is only aimed at people that really know what they are doing, you can find it in the [custom board folder](https://github.com/Savage-Sabrina/DIY_SolenoidGraver/tree/master/Schematic/Custom%20board)

 In this document I will handle only the Arduino version of the controller as it is the simplest and readily available.
 For the Raspberry version I realized that the version of the software installed as well as the version of MicroPython impacted on the controls and had some bugs and differences.
 The parts referenced are just a guideline, they are not exclusive or irreplaceable.